freeCodeCamp/guide/src/pages/articles/miscellaneous/get-information-about-the-current-user-in-angularjs/index.md

 ---
-title: Get Information About the Current User In Angularjs
+title: Get Information About the Current User in Angularjs
 ---
 You may have noticed if you opened up **/client/app/admin/admin.controller.js** that it calls the _Auth_ module like so: